-Data scientists are enjoying a spike in popularity due to the needs of modern companies who want to harness the power of big data and utilize it for valuable insights, operational streamlining, and better decision-making.
+Data scientists are enjoying a spike in popularity.
+Companies are harnessing the power of big data and utilizing it for valuable insights, operational streamlining, and better decision-making.
 With the tech industry seeing rapid growth in companies whose products are largely data-driven, such as Lyft, Netflix, and Waze, there is a definite need for data scientists who can apply R, Python, and machine learning methods to improve functionality and development.
-Even companies with decidedly less data-driven products, such as Starbucks, a data scientist is key to helping the company predict consumer actions, drive marketing projects, and increase sales.
+A data scientist can even help companies with decidedly less data-driven products, such as Starbucks.
+A data scientist is key to helping the company predict consumer actions, drive marketing projects, and increase sales.

 This position involves efficient coding and scripting skills, knowledge regarding the Unix or Linux system administration, and proficiency with DevOps tools like Jenkins, Git, Gradle, etc. If you’re a detail-oriented problem solver and a genius at catching bugs in the software development process, then a DevOps Engineer position may be just what you’re looking for.

 The AI architect handles management and development within a company.
-They create the system architecture depending on the AI frameworks and also develop AI solutions for the company’s clients.
+They create system architecture depending on the AI frameworks and also develop AI solutions for the company’s clients.

 The skills required to become a successful AI architect include having a deep understanding of the technologies prevalent in AI, such as Statistical Learning, Machine Learning, Neural Networks, and Deep Learning along with many others.
-They should also have deep knowledge regarding the statistical computing languages, such as R, Python, SAS and a host of others.
+They should also have deep knowledge regarding the statistical computing languages, such as R, Python, SAS, and a host of others.
 The current technology landscape is working further and further towards automation and the use of AI to interpret and delineate complex data sets allowing firms to provide more and better solutions to their clients.
 All of this change will be lead by AI Architects which Jenny Darmodyy, Deputy Editor at Siliconrepublic.com, predicts to be “the hottest role in the future of work”